SLRC-Vision-based-Robot/.github/profile/README.md

 # Sparkle Robot

 Welcome to the Sparkle Robot organization!
-We are dedicated to developing advanced robotics solutions for the robotic comptitions
+We are dedicated to developing advanced robotics solutions for the robotic competitions.

 ## About Us